FRR95/laravel-api-project/README.md

     ```
     The {id} in the endpoint targets a game_id.
 In the body you have to put only the fields you want to update.

-    - DELETE: delete game by Id
+    - DELETE: delete game by Id * (superadmin)
     http://localhost:8000/api/games/{id}

 - Rooms
-    - GET: get all rooms
+    - GET: get all rooms *
     http://localhost:8000/api/rooms

-    - GET: get all rooms by game
+    - GET: get all rooms by game *
     http://localhost:8000/api/rooms/{gameName}

     In the url we put the name of the game we are searching for.
 It will retrieve all the rooms that has that game as main theme.

-    - POST: create new room
+    - POST: create new room *
     http://localhost:8000/api/rooms